st-AR-gazer/tm_Patch-Warner/README.md

 ## How It Works

-- **Point 1:** On every game loop, the script checks if a map is loaded and fetches the map file details.
+- **Point 1:** Every 500, the script checks if a map is loaded and fetches the map file details.
 - **Point 2:** Extracts the exeBuild date from the map's XML data to determine the applicable physics.
 - **Point 3:** Based on the exeBuild date, the script notifies the player about the relevant physics updates affecting the map, such as ice or wood physics.